The Garmin Fenix 6

 How the new Garmin Fenix 6 watches benefit endurance sports

 The new Garmin Fenix 6 sports watches are here and they're packed with compelling features for athletes who need to track lengthy workouts.
 These watches get refreshed every year, and each update brings major advancements — such as special sensors that measure oxygen levels in blood and on-device mapping.
-The new advancement that stands out this year is especially intriguing: the flagship Fenix 6X Pro Solar Edition has built-in solar panels that charge its battery with sunlight.
+The new advancement this year is especially intriguing: the flagship Fenix 6X Pro Solar Edition has built-in solar panels that charge its battery with sunlight.

 The solar capability isn't there so you can live in the woods and charge your gadget off-the-grid, it simply gives the battery a little extra life when you do especially long workouts in the sun.
 If you've always wanted a watch with solar charging, only a couple of Fenix 6 models have it and they cost $999 and $1499 USD (the more expensive version comes with a matching titanium band).